akrai48/HindiNN/docs/readme.txt

-contains descriptions aboout dataset etc.
+contains descriptions about dataset etc.